 Here’s what you need to know about making this chocolate pizzelle cookie recipe: it’s super-duper easy and foolproof IF you follow the instructions.
 So please take a minute to read through them before you get started.
 Truthfully, I’m guilty of skipping this step on occasion, and I can tell you it almost always comes back to bite me in the behind. #goodadvice

 Basically, you beat the eggs and sugar together until they’re light and fluffy.
-Then continue to beat the mixture while drizzling in the melted and cooled (<--very important) butter. the dry ingredients should be sifted after measuring into a separate bowl and whisked together before folding them into the wet mixture.
+Then continue to beat the mixture while drizzling in the melted and cooled (after measuring into a separate bowl and whisked together before folding them into the wet mixture.
 Fold the dry ingredients into the wet ingredients until just incorporated, and then you’re ready to fire up your pizzelle iron.

 TIP: You can prepare pizzelle batter up to 3 days in advance, allowing you to bake them fresh when you’re ready.
 Baking vanilla and chocolate pizzelles while watching A Christmas Story is a Christmas Eve tradition for us, so I like to mix the batter up in the morning so that it’s ready to go after dinner.